JorgeMIng/ONNX2RDF/URI_DOCS.md

 `model_name_path` is a semi-custom parameter that is build dynamically depending on the `input-path` given (file or folder with files) and a parameter given by the user

+`resource_type` is the class name of the resource the uri is representing

+`resource_id` is the semantically created identifier of a instance of the class

 ## Model and Main Graph